earthlab/earthlab.github.io/_posts/courses/earth-analytics/08-multispectral-remote-sensing-fire/in-class/2017-03-01-fire05-calculate-NBR-with-landsat-R.md

 # turn off factors
 options(stringsAsFactors = FALSE)

 # source the normalized diff function that you write for week_7
 source("ea-course-functions.R")
-## Error in file(filename, "r", encoding = encoding): cannot open the connection
 ```